areenkh/personal_website/index.md

 I am currently a PhD student in Computer Science at University of Illinois, Chicgao.
 Previously, I completed my BSc in Computer Science (summa cum laude) at Brandeis University, where I received the full-ride Malkin Scholarship and the departmental Jacques Cohen Award for outstanding research.
 During my undergraduate studies, I was a member of the [BraVa lab](https://brandeis-visual-analytics.github.io/brava.github.io/), mentored by Dr. [Dylan Cashman](https://dylancashman.github.io) and the Summer Research Experience for Undergraduates (REU) at the [Human-Computer Interaction Institute](https://hcii.cmu.edu) at Carnegie Mellon University, mentored by [Patrick Carrington](https://patrickcarrington.com).

-My work has introduced new insights into tactile chart perception, design implications for accessible graphics, and interactive systems for inclusive learning.
 My work has been recognized with a Best Paper Award at IEEE VIS 2025 and published across premier venues in visualization and accessibility, including IEEE VIS, CHI, and ASSETS.

 Through my work, I aim to reimagine visualization beyond sighted norms, designing systems that allow users with disabilities not only to access data, but to explore, interpret, and author it on their own terms.
 Feel free to contact me and check my [CV](https://areenkh.com/cv/) for more details.